 Don’t miss our next post in the series, “10 Secrets to Becoming a Successful SEO Expert“, coming at you on May 24th – “11 Secrets to Becoming a Successful SEO Expert”.

-Julia Valdez is a professional teacher, practicing clinical pastor, and long-time lover of the art of words on paper and the stage.
+Julia Valdez is a professional teacher, and decades-long lover of the art of words on paper and the stage.
 She spends most of her time doing freelance content writing and management, community volunteer work with the Philippine Advocates for Resilient Communities, adventuring with the Greenhouse Christian Fellowship, and sharing lots of laughs over little crazy things.